wilmhit/easyWarehouse/README.md

 ## Development

- 0. Dependencies are managed with poetry.
+ 1. Dependencies are managed with poetry.
 You can install poetry with command:
     `python -m pip install poetry`

  1. To initialize virtualenv and install packages, run: `poetry install`

- 2. All databases and their admin panels are defined in *docker-compose.py*.
+ 1. All databases and their admin panels are defined in *docker-compose.py*.
     To run all of them type: `docker-compose up`.
 To run particular service,
     enter: `docker-compose up <service-name>`

- 3. To start the server, run: `python easywarehouse/manage.py runserver`
+ 1. To start the server, run: `make runserver`

+ 1. To load sample data, hit: `make loaddata`.
+Note that you'll may need to manually upload the images if you're using your own media bucket.

- 4. Before pushing your changes, format the code with black and isort:
+ 1. Before pushing your changes, format the code with black and isort:
     `make format`